-Since 宝永元年 (1704, Hōei Gannen), our tea farm has quietly safeguarded Kyoto’s tea culture, supplying matcha to the 公家 (kuge, aristocracy).
+Since 宝永元年 (1704, Hōei Gannen), our family has quietly safeguarded Kyoto’s tea culture, supplying matcha to the 公家 (kuge, aristocracy).
 Nestled in Uji’s misty hills, we cultivated tea not just as a drink, but as a ritual of mindfulness—a practice of 余白 (yohaku, the art of leaving space) in a fast-changing world.

 Yet, as society sped up, the slow, intentional rhythm of tea culture began to fade, and our once-symbolic farm faced an uncertain fate.